yunruse/pxdlib/docs/api/Layer.md

 <a id="Layer"></a>
 ## Layer

-Layers contain the following attributes, which may be changed:
+Layers contain the following pointers:

 - `pxd`, the `PXDFile` to which they belong.
 (This cannot be changed.)
 - `parent`, which is the `pxd` if the layer is a top-level layer, or the layer to which it belongs.
 If changed, the layer moves to the top of wherever it is placed.
+- `mask`, the layer mask (if any) applied to the layer.
+This cannot be manually set yet as layers cannot be removed, though I suppose fiddling with `parent` and `is_mask` might work somewhat.

+Layers also have the following shared attributes, all of which can be set:

 - `name`, the layer's given visible name.
 - `opacity`, an integer in the range [0, 100].
 - `is_visible`, a boolean which specifies if the layer is visible.